Back to Blog

 Hallucination Rate

-On complex, novel architectural queries
+On complex, novel architectural queries, leading to costly refactors

 90%